 Selection of students

-Students will be selected on the basis of their application documents - there is no entrance examination in international degree programmes at the University of Tampere.
+Students will be selected on the basis of the application documents - there is no entrance examination in international degree programmes at the University of Tampere.

-All applications will be preprocessed by UAF, which means that before sending them to UTA for the selection process they will:
+All applications will be preprocessed by UAF.
+Before UAF sends the applications to UTA for the selection process they will

 - check that all of your required educational documents have arrived and then verify your credentials.